California Wage and Welfare Bond

 The surety is the party that will guarantee the commitment of the principal in making such contributions for the benefit of the obligee.
 The bond will cover the payment of salaries and wages as well.

-If the principal defaults on the said obligations, the obligee will be eligible to file a bond claim in order to receive the necessary monetary compensation.
+If the principal defaults on the said obligations, the obligee will be eligible to file a bond claim to receive the necessary monetary compensation.

 How much does a California Wage and Welfare Bond cost?